 I don’t know about you but I feel like I’ve had a hectic few weeks despite not really doing anything.
 It’s this time of year I think, everything seems to come to a head at the end of twelve long months.
-We’ve had coughs, colds, teething, sleepless nights, fertility drugs side effects and slow realisations that I’m going to be thirty eight in less than two weeks (sobs into wine).
+We’ve had coughs, colds, teething, sleepless nights, fertility drugs side effects and slow realisations that I’m going to be thirty eight in less than two weeks (sobs).
 The kid has had permanent snot face since she started nursery in September (the joy of shared germs) And teething hit her hard a few weeks ago.
 This lead to a stint of interrupted sleep, traipsing the corridor back and forth in the small hours between her room and ours, running on mumbie mode (zombie mum).
 Everything then came to a head and I found myself weeping down the phone to my mum, wine in hand.
-To help me get out of this funk, I’ve reverted back to a few simple things, that help me relax.
-To get me feeling more ‘me’ again.
+To help me get out of this funk, I’ve tried where possible, a few simple things that help me relax.

-When I was growing up I loved sport and did all the classic activities like ballet, horse riding and tennis.
-I was obsessed with horses, was lucky enough to have my own and I played tennis at a club every Friday night.
-Every summer I laughed hysterically playing badminton in the garden (It’s funny when the shuttlecock gets stuck in the racquet, no?!), and my older brother always made me play cricket and rugby with him.
-I relished doing physical activities and was constantly outside doing sport of some kind.
-However the two main things that I did, riding and tennis were actually quite solitary sports.
-I often spent weekends on my own at my stables because no one else seemed to be around and at the tennis club, we were generally made to play singles matches, so I never had that feeling of being in a ‘team’.
-Fast forward a bit and suddenly my teenage angst years hit, boys came on the scene and I started to find these solo sports rather boring.
-This, coupled with a move to a new school for sixth form and the freedom that I was given, meant that my love of sport went out of the window.
-No longer made to do it as a compulsory lesson, I stopped it completely.
-The tennis club was ditched and my lovely horse was sold.
+When I was little, I loved sport.
+I did classic activities like ballet, horse riding and tennis and at school I loved rounders and netball.
+I was obsessed with horses and was lucky enough to have my own and I played tennis every Friday night.
+My older brother made me play endless hours of cricket and rugby.
+I spent many an hour in the garden either having cricket or rugby balls thrown at me, being tackled to the ground or learning to spin pass.
+I vividly remember laughing hysterically playing badminton in the garden – it’s funny when the shuttlecock gets stuck in the racquet, no?!
+However outside of garden games, the reality was that the two main hobbies I did, riding and tennis were actually quite solitary sports.
+I often spent weekends on my own at the stables because people went at odd hours to do their horses and playing tennis, we regularly played singles matches, so I never had that feeling of being in a ‘team’.
+When my teenage years hit, unsurprisingly I started to find these solo sports rather boring.
+This, coupled with a move to a new school for sixth form and the freedom that I was given, meant that my previous love of sport went out of the window.
+No longer made to do it as a compulsory lesson, I stopped completely.
+With my sports mad brother at University and no more garden games, the tennis club was ditched and my lovely horse was sold.
 Given the option to be lazy, I quite happily took it.